MikeWise2718/markdowndocs/git/git.md

 ## Undo commit
 - From (https://www.reddit.com/r/git/comments/ep40we/how_to_undo_a_commit_in_git/)
 - Medium article: (https://itnext.io/how-to-undo-a-commit-in-git-2c7d49deabe0)
-- Softway: `git revert HEAD` - this leaves a record
+- Soft: `git revert "HEAD^"` - this leaves the changes (as not staged) and deletes the commit
-- Hardway: `git reset HEAD~ --hard` - this leaves no record
+- Hard: `git reset HEAD~ --hard` - DESTRUCTIVE form of above, you probably do not want it

 ## Git Log